David-Inkheart/alx-polly/.trae/rules/project_rules.md

 - Styling: Tailwind CSS with shadcn/ui components
 - State Management: Primarily Server Components for server state.
 Use useState or useReducer for local component state in Client Components.
 - API Communication: Use Next.js Server Actions for mutations (creating polls, voting).
 Fetch data in Server Components using the Supabase client.
-- Utility Libraries: A library like qrcode.react for generating QR codes.
+- Utility Libraries: qrcode.react or similar library for generating QR codes.

 ## Architecture & Code Style